rmegret/cyindibee_bee_vis/README.md

 # Datasets

-The content of `data/`is not in this repo, please copy or unzip folder `flowerpatch` provided separately inside `data` to have the following structure:
+The content of `data/flowerpatch` is in this repo it has the following structure:
 ```
 data/flowerpatch
 data/flowerpatch/flowerpatch_20240606_11h04.tracks_visits.csv